Complex Scene Image Editing by Scene Graph Comprehension: Related Work

 \textbf{Scene Graphs and Visual Relationship Detection.} Scene graphs~\cite{johnson2015image} describe the objects, attributes of objects, and relationships between objects in an image, and methods that generate them can be divided into two categories: Convolutional Neural Network (CNN)-based methods~\cite{li2017scene, li2018factorizable, yang2018graph, qi2019attentive} and Recurrent Neural Networks (RNN)-based methods~\cite{herzig2018mapping, xu2017scene, zellers2018neural}.
 At a high level, scene graph construction combines object/entity detection~\cite{ren2015faster,plummer2020revisiting} and detecting their visual relationships~\cite{dai2017detecting, lu2016visual, plummer2017phrase}.

-In our paper, users can apply changes to the relationships between objects to realize image manipulation.
-A relevant task is visual entity localization according to visual relationships.
-Krishna \etal~\cite{krishna2018referring} introduce an iterative model to localize the entities in the referring relationship.
-Plummer \etal~\cite{plummer2017phrase} combine linguistic cues with learned weights for phrase localization.
-In our project, the main difference is that the target object is invisible in the image.
+Our paper also is related to tasks where they aim to perform entity localization according to visual relationships (\eg, \cite{krishna2018referring,plummer2017phrase}).
+However, unlike these tasks, in our setting the target object is not always visible in the image.
 Therefore, we propose an RNN-based method to automatically predict a plausible position for the target object according to the existing information from the image and $<$\texttt{subject-predicate-object}$>$ triplets.